-Content marketing is a tricky one to pin down.
+Content and UX marketing are both tricky strategies to pin down.
 Once you could post a short, 500-word article and watch your rankings go up, that just won’t do the trick in the current climate.

 So what can you do to cut through the noise and take your content strategy to the next level?